aave/aip/content/aips/PROTOCOL_UPGRADE_3_0_2.md

 ## Simple Summary

 This proposal upgrades the Aave v3 instances on Ethereum, Polygon, Optimism and Arbitrum to the v3.0.2 version.
-The v3.0.2 is an upgrade based on the v3.0.1 version already running on the new Aave v3 Ethereum pool which comes with improvements to the handling of isolation, ltv0 and flashBorrower initiated flashloans.
+The v3.0.2 is an upgrade based on the v3.0.1 version already running on the new Aave v3 Ethereum pool which comes with improvements to the handling of isolation mode, LTV0, and flashBorrower initiated flashloans.
 If this proposal succeeds, it will also authorize the upgrade of the V3 pools on Avalanche, Fantom, and Harmony via a delegatecall by the Aave Guardian.

 The upgrades to be performed will affect the following contracts: